-SurveyMonkey, a web based survey tool was utilized for gathering specific input on Hamilton County.
+SurveyMonkey, a web based survey tool was utilized for gathering specific input on the villages of Hamilton County.
 The survey process allows individuals to provide input while remaining totally anonymous.
 The survey was advertised using specially designed cards, announcements on the project, Facebook page, and on posters hung up throughout the communities.